sagemath/sagewiki_to_gh-2022-10-10/reu/2011/schedule.md

 == Thursday, June 30 ==

-  * here is an updated list of all possible valuables calculated so far, now with labels!
+  * here is an updated list of all possible valuables calculated so far, now with labels! [[attachment:updated_list.txt|Table]]

 == Friday, July 1 ==